rolandasnav/fullstack-party/README.md

 - Structure!
 WE LOVE STRUCTURE!
 - Maybe You have an idea how it should interact with users?
 Do it!
 Its on you!
 - Have fun!

+## Setup

+1. Add your CLIENT_ID and CLIENT_SECRET to the .env file
+2. Make sure that the callback URI points to /login-check
+3. Run composer install
+4. Run php bin/console server:run